avo323/LB2CD-Text-And-Speech-Patch/README.md

 # Laura Bow 2 CD v1.1 Both Text & Speech Patch for DOSBox.

-The "Both" text & speech option has been hacked into ScummVM for some time.
-This patch is intended to provide the same functionality for DOSBox and retro hardware users.
-This patch should not cause any issues if run under ScummVM.
+The "Both" text & speech option has been patched into LB2 under ScummVM for some time.
+This repo is intended to provide the same functionality for DOSBox and retro hardware users.
+It should not cause any issues under ScummVM.

 This patch requires replacing the existing 100.scr and 100.hep files in your LB2 game directory.
-The new patches include all changes from the previous files, but be sure to backup your original files before installation!
+The new patches include all changes from the previous patches, but be sure to backup your original files before installation!

 ## Installation: